 Patients may need to be monitored very closely and be on high-dependency units.
 They will need regular observations, including pulse rate and blood pressure checks.
 They may also need a urinary tube (catheter) to determine their fluid output.

-Once the patient is stabilised, treatment is usually directed toward the underlying cause - for example:
+Once the patient is stabilised, treatment is usually directed towards the underlying cause - for example:

 - Intravenous fluids in lack of fluid in the body (dehydration).